 Continue reading to find out more about...

-1. San Miniato truffle tasting is one of the top things to do in Tuscany
+1. Truffle tasting is one of the top things to do Tuscany offers

 Tuscany is well known for truffles and truffle hunting.
 But if you want to hunt down the biggest variety of the much prized fungi, head for San Miniato.
-You’ll find this famous truffle town strategically placed on the top of three small hills, looking out over the lower Arno Valley, between Pisa and Florence.
+You'll find this famous truffle town strategically placed on top of three small hills overlooking the lower Arno Valley, between Pisa Dropdown content and Florence Dropdown content.

-Tasting truffes in San Miniato is one of the best things to do in Tuscany © StevanZZ/Shutterstock
+Tasting truffes in San Miniato is one of the best things to do Tuscany © StevanZZ/Shutterstock

 2. Explore the ancient hill town of Cortona

-Visit Cortona for its unforgettable views over Lago Trasimeno.
-This charming hill town on the Valdichiana Plain has always attracted attention.
-But it shot to fame as the film location for 'Under the Tuscan Sun', so you can expect it to be quite crowded now, especially in summer.
+Many people visit Cortona Dropdown content for its unforgettable views over Lago Trasimeno Dropdown content.
+But this charming hill town on the Valdichiana Plain also attracts attention for other reasons, particularly since it shot to fame in 2003 as the film location for 'Under the Tuscan Sun'.
+As a result it can get crowded, especially in summer.

 Exploring hill towns like Cortona is one of many unique things to do in Tuscany - shutterstock